nubificus/urunc/docs/developer-guide/contribute.md

 Before creating a new PR, please follow the guidelines below:

 - Make sure that the changes do not break the building process of `urunc`.

-- Make sure that the tests run successfully.
+- Make sure that all the tests run successfully.

-- Use one commit for each new or changed functionality

 - Make sure that no commit in a PR breaks the building process of `urunc`
 - Make sure to sign-off your commits.

-- Provide meaningful commit messages, describing shortly the changes the commit introduces.
+- Provide meaningful commit messages, describing shortly the changes.
 - Provide a meaningful PR message

 As soon as a new PR is created the following workflow will take place:

-1. One of `urunc`'s maintainers will check the PR and invoke the tests, by adding the `ok-to-test` label.
+  1. The creator of the PR should invoke the tests by adding the `ok-to-test` label.

-2. If the tests pass, one or more `urunc`'s maintainers will review the PR.
+  2. If the tests pass, request from one or more `urunc`'s maintainers to review the PR.
+  3. The reviewers submit their review.

-3. The author of the PR should address all the comments from the reviewers.
+  4. The author of the PR should address all the comments from the reviewers.

-4. As soon as a reviewer approves the PR, an action will add the appropriate git trailers in the PR's commits.
+  5. As soon as a reviewer approves the PR, an action will add the appropriate git trailers in the PR's commits.

-5. The PR is now ready to be merged.

-To facilitate the development, while keeping tests active, we introduced labeling to PRs.
-Specifically, our CI supports three labels:
+  6. The reviewer who accepted the changes will merge the new changes.

+## Labels for the CI

+We use github workflows to invoke some tests when a new PR opens for `urunc`.
+In particular, we perform the following workflows tests:

+- Linting of the commit message.
+Please check the [git commit message style](CONTRIBUTING.md#Git-commit-messages) below for more info.
+- Spell check, since `urunc` repository contains its documentation too.
+- License check
+- Code linting for Go.
+- Building artifacts for amd64 and aarch64.
+- Unit tests
+- End-to-end tests

+For a better control over the tests and workflows that run in a PR, we define three labels which can be used:

-- `ok-to-test`: Runs a full CI workflow
+- `ok-to-test`: Runs a full CI workflow, meaning all lint tests (commit message, spellcheck, license), Go's linting, building for x86 and aarch64, unit tests and at last end-to-end tests.
-- `skip-build`: Skips the building workflow, doing linting on code and documentation.
-This is useful when the PR is related to docs, cleanup/polishing text, so no need to run the whole CI workflow.
+- `skip-build`: Skips the building workflows along with unit and end-to end tests running all the linting tests.
+This is useful when the PR is related to docs and it can help for catching spelling errors etc. In addition, if the changes are not related to the codebase, running the end-to-end tests is not required and saves some time.
 - `skip-lint`: Skips the linting phase.
 This is particularly useful on draft PRs, when we want to just test the functionality of the code (either a bug fix, or a new feature) and defer the cleanup/polishing of commits, code, and